 For All Majors: Students are strongly encouraged to select required lower division electives that will enhance their general education coursework and that will support their intended baccalaureate degree program.
 Students should consult with an academic advisor in their major degree area.

 Transfer credit will normally be accepted from regionally accredited institutions.
 Transfer credit received by The Office of Admissions will be evaluated for appropriate credit toward specific requirements in the student's degree program.
 Registration assistance will be provided at transfer orientation based on the evaluation of official transcripts and degree applicable transfer credit.
-Admitted students may view transfer credit and access a Degree Evaluation in the Student Records secton of the Gulfline Accounts.
-Degree evaluation instructions may be found at this url: http://www.fgcu.edu/OCI/cappstudents.html
+Admitted students may view transfer credit and access a Degree Audit in the Student Records section of the Gulfline Accounts.
+Degree Audit instructions may be found on the Office of Academic and Curriculum Support website.

 Back to Previous Page